graphery/graphane-doc/src/guide/svg/css.md

 ::: warning Note

-By default, the styles defined in the SVG affect the entire page and styles defined in the page affect the SVG.
-Consequently, collisions and side effects may occur if the selectors used to match other elements.
+By default, the styles defined in the SVG affect the entire page and styles defined in the page affect the SVG, consequently, collisions and side effects may occur if the selectors used to match other elements.
+The `g-composer` keep the style isolated into the `template` and avoid problems with other styles or SVG elements.

 :::